 Each FLB file contains multiple rows, each representing one band-pass filter in the filter bank.
 For example:

 The first row defines a filter with a band-pass from 14-18 Hz.
-As a label for this band in a SIGVIEW graphic, an "A" will be shown.
+As a label for this band in a SIGVIEW signal display, an "A" will be displayed.

 The second row defines a filter with a band-pass from 18-22.4 Hz.
-As a label for this band in a SIGVIEW graphic, a "B" will be shown.
+As a label for this band in a SIGVIEW signal display, an "B" will be displayed.